toto-firestone/fstonebash/README.md

 The best I can do right now is a description of all features

+* For Armor Games platform only
-* Native single platform and multi server architecture
+* Native multi server architecture
 * Enable remote control of bot with SSH and Unix command line
-* Auto respawn attempts
-* Auto login on armor games
 * Alchemy experiments
 * Accept guild applications
 * Daily/Weekly quests